Business Process Flow

 Section titled “How users interact with BPF”Viewing stages

 Section titled “Viewing stages”The stage bar is always visible at the top of the record.
-Click any stage to see what fields are required for that stage and what is already filled in.
+Click any stage to see what’s required for it and what’s already filled in.
+This is read-only inspection — clicking a stage does NOT move the record.

 Advancing stages